emuyia/emsys/README.md

 > Note: `main.pd` contains a rudimentary emulation of the ML3 controls & screens.
 It can be used for most functions but should not be relied on in production.

 ## Usage
+#### Managing emsys state
+- On boot, emsys will launch.
+It can be managed with the following inputs on the MiniLab:
+    - Shift+Tap+YES: Start patch
+    - Shift+Tap+NO: Stop patch
+    - Shift+Tap+Reload: Reboot system

 WIP